Mangana (Constantinople): Monastery of Saint George

 Constantine IX died after contracting pleurisy while bathing in the pond at the monastery of Saint George in January 1055.
 He was ultimately buried at the monastery.
 Years later, the palace that Emperor Monomachos built at Mangana was destroyed by Emperor Isaac II Angelos (r.
 1185–1195 and 1203–1204), but the monastery complex of Saint George survived until the fall of Constantinople in May 1453.
 Since its construction, the Byzantine imperial court made annual visits to the monastery on April 23, which was the feast day of Saint George.
-This tradition was interrupted during the Fourth Crusade of the 13th century when Latin monks briefly occupied the monastery until it was restored to the Byzantine Greeks by Emperor Michael VIII Palaiologos (r.
-1259–1261).
+This tradition was interrupted during the Fourth Crusade in 1204, after which Latin monks briefly occupied the monastery, until the Reconquest of Constantinople by the Byzantines in 1261.
 During the Byzantine civil war of 1341–1347, the Byzantine theologian and statesman Demetrios Kydones retired to an apartment at the monastery of Saint George after having obtained an adelphaton (or the right, granted on payment of a sum of money, to live in a monastery without becoming a monk).
 The monastery was particularly famous during the 14th century when it contained relics of the Passion of Christ and became a place of pilgrimage for Orthodox faithful from as far away as Russia.
 After the Fall of Constantinople in 1453, the monastery complex was occupied for a short time by dervishes, before being demolished by the Ottomans to make way for the construction of the Topkapi Palace.